 How to Conduct an AI Readiness Assessment for Your Business

-Leveraging AI to help your business grow and become more profitable is a well-known strategy among CEOs.
+CEOs widely recognize leveraging AI to help businesses grow and become more profitable as a well-known strategy.
 According to recent research by Kearney, 89% of CEOs acknowledge the strategic importance of leveraging AI for business transformation.
 However, just one in four feel fully prepared to integrate it across their organizations.

-That’s because AI readiness is far more than just buying software.
-It requires a strategic review across multiple dimensions of your business, including technology infrastructure, data maturity, how tools are leveraged, people and process, and governance and security.
+AI readiness extends far beyond just buying software.
+It requires a strategic review across multiple dimensions of your business, including technology infrastructure, data maturity, tool utilization, people and processes, and governance and security.

 When conducting an AI technology readiness assessment, consider leveraging these five pillars of AI readiness: